 This usually means there is some friction on your site that is not letting your users flow through the sales funnel.
-You need to have superb website design and a persuasive punch to have a flawless sales funnel.
+You need to have a superb website design and a persuasive punch to have a flawless sales funnel.

-Obvious call to action (CTA)
+An obvious call to action (CTA)

 Users have a short attention span so give them the info that they need right away (services, phone number, location, etc.)

 Does your CTA stick out?
 The CTA should be a different color and it shouldn’t be competing with anything else on the page.
 See how Netflix’s button sticks out?
-Though, I’d almost recommend for it to be a different color than the logo and sign in button.
+Though, I’d almost recommend it to be a different color than the logo and sign in button.

 Make your users fall in love with your brand with every word and picture on the website.
 But don't make this all about you.
-Make it all about what you can do for your customer.
+Make it all about what you can do for your customers.